jcosborn/qex/src/experimental/graph/DESIGN.md

 `gaugeSnapshot` returns a copy, not a live view.
 Code that intentionally mutates graph-owned gauge storage must use `mutateGauge` so freshness is marked even though storage changes in place.
-The raw `Ggauge.gval` storage field is exported for gauge implementation modules that import `gauge/shared`; the top-level gauge module does not re-export it, and public writers should use `update`/`mutateGauge`.
+The raw `Ggauge.gval` storage field is exported through the gauge facade, and public writers should use `update`/`mutateGauge`.

 Generated zero gauges carry `staticZeroLeaf` and allocate cleared payloads on demand.
 Public updates clear that marker.